ocsigen/resource-pooling/README.md

 # resource-pooling

-a derivative of `Lwt_pool` with extensions
+A library for pooling resources like connections, threads, or similar

-The module Lwt_pool from the lwt package implements resource pooling.
+This package is derived from the module Lwt_pool from the lwt package, which implements resource pooling.
 With Resource_pool this package provides a modified version with additional features.
-Also there is a module called Server_pool that manages pools of pools (think about a connection pool to a cluster of servers).
+Also there is a module called `Server_pool` that manages resource clusters, specifically a cluster of servers each with its own connection pool.